talon-one/talon_one.rb/docs/ManagementApi.md

 Export all card transaction logs

-Download a CSV file containing the balances of all cards in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The CSV file contains the following columns: - `loyaltyProgramID`: The ID of the loyalty program. - `loyaltySubledger`: The name of the subdleger, when applicatble. - `cardIdentifier`: The alphanumeric identifier of the loyalty card. - `cardState`:The state of the loyalty card.
+Download a CSV file containing the balances of all cards in the loyalty program.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
+The CSV file contains the following columns: - `loyaltyProgramID`: The ID of the loyalty program. - `loyaltySubledger`: The name of the subdleger, when applicatble. - `cardIdentifier`: The identifier of the loyalty card, which must match the regular expression `^[A-Za-z0-9._%+@-]+$`. - `cardState`:The state of the loyalty card.
 It can be `active` or `inactive`. - `currentBalance`: The current point balance. - `pendingBalance`: The number of pending points. - `expiredBalance`: The number of expired points. - `spentBalance`: The number of spent points.

 ### Example